rule

 Text 35

-Following his sweetheart, his great desire, tried he to propitiate her with meaningful words but he couldn't even appease her massaging her feet.
+Following his sweetheart, his great desire, he tried to appease her with meaningful words and by massaging her feet, but it was in vain.

 Following his sweetheart, his great desire, tried he to propitiate her with meaningful words but he couldn't even appease her massaging her feet.
 (Vedabase)